 All the above models and this square 1.2 meters clocks have cover glasses.

 At 73, busy in my studio and garden, I don’t undertake clock installations any more.
 That’s why I offer my jigs and parts for making medium sized exterior / interior clocks.

-On offer to enterprising clockmakers or hands-on \ practical people: The main item in the set is the 700 mm diameter aluminium spinning die, used to make the popular medium sized exterior wall clocks.
+On offer to enterprising clock-makers or hands-on \ practical people: The main item is the 700 mm diameter aluminium spinning die, used for making the popular medium sized exterior wall clocks.

 The die weighs 25 kg, light in comparison to the previous tool, made from steel, a gantry was necessary to fit it onto a spinning lathe.
-The product is a seamless aluminium ring, into which the glass, dial, spacers etc. fit.
+The product is a seamless aluminium ring, into which the glass, spacers and dial etc. fit.

 Once you decide to make this size of exterior clocks, I can give you all the information, based on my years of experience, that is details of hands, movements, mounting, other materials, waterproofing etc…

 The case – rings, made from 3 mm thick aluminium

 for the 900 mm large model are rolled and welded.